gramanma/WorkingTitleBlackjack/README.md

 - [x] Increase/decrease amount in $10 increments. -Max
 - [ ] Bet Amount shows between 2 outward facing triangles that increase/decrease amount
 - [x] Amount bet cannot be changed once cards are dealt -Max
-- [ ] Remove cards from current deck array as they are dealt
+- [x] Remove cards from current deck array as they are dealt -Max
 - [x] Shuffling of card array - Tony
 - [ ] Update number total as each card is received by player
 - [ ] Check if over 21
 - [ ] Check if 5 cards without going over 21
-- [ ] If user stays, determine if dealer will take extra cards or stay
+- [x] If user stays, determine if dealer will take extra cards or stay -Max
 - [ ] Determine outcome of game

 ---